 WHO WE ARE

-Mark is married to Ronnie Todaro and they have a five-year-old daughter, Allie.
-Mark also has two daughters, Anna and Mari, who have recently graduated from college.
+Mark is married to Ronnie Todaro and they have three daughters and one grand-daughter.
 In his free time he likes to sail, cook, and read.

 Church School Director

 Ron Ruditis has more than 20 years experience in education, communications, and multi-media.
 Now he brings his love of education and experience working with children of all ages to his role as Church School Director for the Congregational Church of Huntington, United Church of Christ.

 “Religious education has always been an important part of my life, from earliest memories of my father teaching me ‘The Lord’s Prayer’ through my school years at St. Aidan’s elementary school and Chaminade High School, where religious education was as vital as math, english, and science,” Ron explains.

 “On a personal note, one of the biggest deciding factors for me becoming a member of the Congregational Church of Huntington is when my wife and I saw the ‘time for children’ part of the service.
 We always knew we wanted to raise our child in a community of faith that was inclusive and gave everyone a role.
 Here, the children are engaged in such a meaningful–and fun–way.
 As Church School Director, I work closely with the Pastor and Children’s Ministry to continue to provide a safe, engaging learning environment for our children, rooted in our faith and our community.”